jasonjb82/jasonjb82.github.io/about.md

 exist in it.
 I strive to help to help individuals, organizations and communities by analysing data and producing visualizations that would help them gain better insights and make better decisions.</p>

 <p>I grew up in Ipoh, a former tin mining town in nothern Peninsular Malaysia.
-It is of those towns
+It is one of those towns
 with a small-city feel with big city values.
-Surrounded with majestic limestone hills clad with sparse vegetation overlooking huge plains with patches of calm but deep mining pools and lakes, I had always loved the outdoors and nature.</p>
+Constantly enchanted with majestic abrupt limestone hills clad with sparse vegetation, honeycombed with caves rising out of plains with patches of calm but deep waterbodies, I grew to love nature and the outdoors.</p>

-<p>I decided to pursue my studies in Remote Sensing, which is a very data rich field and thoroughly enjoyed
+<p>I decided to further my studies in Remote Sensing, which is a very data rich field and thoroughly enjoyed
 working with a wide range of datasets.
 This is where I got to combine my passion for the environment and also my love for computers and technology.</p>

-<p>After spending 5 years in Malaysia and building up my geospatial skills, I managed to secure a move
+<p>After spending 5 years in Malaysia and building up my geospatial skills, I moved to Adelaide, South Australia
-to Adelaide, South Australia to continue to develop my skills and competencies working on a wide range of multi-disciplinary projects.</p>
+to continue to develop my skills and competencies working on a wide range of multi-disciplinary projects.</p>

 <p>In mid-2013, I moved back to Malaysia was based at a research organization that helped my develop my
 non-spatial data analytical and visualization skills using R. I have since been very actively developing